-I have been drawing since I can’t remember and I can definitely say that learning the rules of perspective made a huge difference in my drawings.
-After explaining the basic rules, I am going to share a lot of examples and downloadable briefs and exercises.
+I have been drawing since I can’t remember, and I can definitely say that learning the rules of perspective made a huge difference in my drawings.
+In addition to explaining the basic practices, I’ll share numerous examples, as well as downloadable briefs and exercises.

-One point perspective drawing is used when we draw an object that looks directly at you.
-It is usually used when the subject is looking directly at the face of an object, or when looking to a landscape where we can clearly see the horizon line.
+One-point perspective drawing is used when we draw an object that looks directly at us.
+Usually, it is used when the subject is looking directly at an object’s face or at a landscape where we can clearly see the horizon line.

-– The vanishing point : is a point on the horizon line where any set of lines that are going the same direction as the viewers is looking will meet at the vanishing point (These lines are called orthogonal lines).
-It is the place where objects begin to disappear because of the distance.
+– The vanishing point is a point on the horizon line where any lines going the same direction as the viewers are looking will meet at the vanishing point (These lines are called orthogonal lines).
+Additionally, it is the place where objects begin to disappear because of the distance.

-– The farthest are the objects the smallest they look.
-While orthographic projection allow accurate measurements, perspective projection shows distant objects as smaller, which makes it more realist.
+– The farthest the objects are, the smallest they look.
+While orthographic projection allows accurate measurements, perspective projection shows distant objects as smaller, making them look more realistic.

 – I usually show the ground plane by coloring it (grey in here) so it is easier to differentiate the floor.

-– When placing the horizon line, you are actually deciding on the viewer’s eyes level.
-Anything above the horizon line is also above the viewer’s eyes level and anything below the horizon line is below the viewer’s eyes level.
+– When placing the horizon line, you are actually deciding on the viewer’s eye level.
+Anything above the horizon line is also above the viewer’s eye level, and anything below the horizon line is below the viewer’s eye level.

 – Once you know how to draw squares and boxes in perspective, you can start drawing anything using the same rules.
-They provide a structure for other forms, that is why this is usually the first thing we learn in perspective drawing.
-Then, it is better to learn how to draw ellipses and cylinder in order to be able to draw circular shape objects as glasses, tires, bottles etc.
+They provide a structure for other forms, which is why this is usually the first thing we learn in perspective drawing.
+Then, it is better to learn how to draw ellipses and cylinders in order to be able to draw circular shape objects such as glasses, tires, bottles, etc.

-– One point perspective drawing is good to use for simple objects sketches.
-It is a good way to get started in perspective drawing, but it can’t be used for every object in every position.
+– One-point perspective drawing is good to use for simple object sketches.
+It is an excellent way to start drawing in perspective, but it can only be used for some objects in some positions.

 – Perspective is all around you.
 Get inspired by the objects or places you see in your daily life!